 In the Arctic frontier outpost of Churchill, hotels are small and simple.
 While they would certainly not be considered fancy by any means, they are clean, comfortable and conveniently located in the center of town.
 Every room has its own private bathroom with a shower.
 Please be aware that hotel space in Churchill is scarce, and to accommodate demand we must use a variety of local properties.
 Room size, amenities, and range of services may vary among hotels despite comparable pricing.

-Traverse a variety of ecosystems—vast prairie, dense boreal forest and open tundra—from the comfort of a dome car and cozy cabin aboard a sleeper train journeying 1,000 miles northward to the Arctic.
+Traverse a variety of ecosystems—rolling prairie, dense boreal forest and open tundra—from the comfort of a well-appointed VIA Rail sleeper train journeying northward to the Arctic.

-Our North Country VIA Rail journey takes us across a variety of changing habitats, from sprawling prairie to boreal forest to open subarctic tundra as we travel 1,000 miles from urban Winnipeg to the frontier outpost of Churchill on Hudson Bay.
-Glass dome cars offer a broad panorama of the passing scenery, providing travelers a modern mode of transport that's reminiscent of days gone by.
-Sleeping aboard is part of the fun, and while our private cabins are small, they are cozy and comfortable.
-Each cabin has large windows, a well-appointed bed, plus private toilet and sink facilities (with showers down the corridor).
+Our VIA Rail journey through the Canadian North takes us across a variety of changing habitats, from sprawling prairie to boreal forest to open subarctic tundra as we travel 1,000 miles from urban Winnipeg to the frontier outpost town of Churchill on Hudson Bay.
+A glass dome car (2019 dates only) offers a broad panorama of the passing scenery, providing travelers a modern mode of transport that's reminiscent of days gone by.
+Sleeping aboard is part of the fun, and while our private en suite cabins are small, they are more spacious than you might expect, and very comfortable.
+Each cabin has large windows (look for the northern lights from your own private space), a well-appointed bed, plus private toilet and sink facilities, with showers down the corridor.
 Meals are taken in the dining car, as we survey the passing landscape along the Canadian National and Hudson Bay railway lines.